 Download Apps That Help

-When the previously mentioned flight with my son was canceled, TripIt notified me very early on, and also gave me access to a list of other flights on the route for that day, both on my original airline and on other airlines.
+When the previously mentioned flight with my son was canceled, TripIt notified me very early on and gave me access to a list of other flights on the route for that day, on both my original airline and other airlines.
 When I called my airline armed with this info, I was rebooked in minutes, and we went to the zoo for the morning.
+See this list of airport apps for other ideas that can help.

 More from SmarterTravel: